 Continue to style and format your button as follows:

-- Edit and style the button text by working directly on the canvas and using the floating toolbar, just as you would with a Text block.
+Edit and style the button text by working directly on the canvas and using the floating toolbar, just as you would with a Text element.
 You might enter text such as Click here to register for your download.